xoryouyou/keras-tf-gpu/README.md

 # keras-tf-gpu
-Docker image for keras using tensorflow-gpu
+Docker image for keras using tensorflow-gpu based on ubuntu 16.04

 It includes:

 * cuda 8.0
+* cudnn 5.0
 * tensorflow 1.0
-* keras
+* keras 2.0

 ## Usage